 At this time there is no information on training costs or financial aid for Class 1 licensing in Manitoba.

-If everything goes according to plan at the federal government level, Mandatory Entry Level Training will be implemented across Canada by January of 2020.
+If everything goes according to plan at the federal government level, Mandatory Entry Level Training will be implemented across Canada very soon.
 Truck drivers keep our world turning by delivering and transporting almost everything that is used on a daily basis.
 MELT requirements, along with quality truck training, will help to ensure everyone on the road – pedestrians, passengers, and drivers alike, will return safely to their families at the end of the day.